BuildMetricLab

 What wastage percentage should I use?

 The calculator defaults to the typical US trade allowance for masonry & brickwork.
 Increase it for complex cuts, awkward shapes, or first-time DIY.
-Reducing the wastage below the default is not recommended.
+The default wastage allowance reflects common trade practice; values lower than the default may underestimate offcuts.

 Does this replace professional advice?